John Logan (pioneer): Virginia officer and politician

 In 1774, Logan served as a non-commissioned officer in a militia unit led by his brother Benjamin during Lord Dunmore's War.
 His unit arrived too late to participate in the Battle of Point Pleasant, but were able to accompany Lord Dunmore during his invasion of the Shawnee lands beyond the Ohio River.

 In 1776, Benjamin Logan made claims for himself and several members of his family, including John, in Kentucky County, Virginia along the Dix River, although the family did not immediately move there.
 John Logan joined the local militia in several excursions against the Indians.
-During one engagement, a bullet severd the forefinger of Logan's right hand.
+During one engagement, a bullet severed the forefinger of Logan's right hand.
 In August 1778, Logan and Daniel Boone led an unauthorized expedition against the Shawnee known as the Paint Creek Expedition.
 The party engaged a small detachment of Shawnees with indecisive results before retreating; the Shawnee group may have been sent in advance of the larger war party that later laid siege to the Boonesborough settlement.